Question: Growing Your Own Food, Is it Legal? | Is That Legal?

 Laws Concerning Growing Your Own Food

 When it comes to growing your own food, there are federal, state, and local laws and regulations to consider.
 At the federal level, the Right to Farm Act protects farmers from nuisance lawsuits, while the Food Safety Modernization Act (FSMA) sets standards for the safe growing, harvesting, and handling of produce.
-However, these laws primarily apply to commercial farming operations, not home gardens.
+However, these laws primarily apply to commercial farming operations, not home gardens mind you.

 State laws and regulations vary widely, with some states having more permissive laws than others.
 For example, California’s Neighborhood Food Act allows residents to grow food on their own property, regardless of local zoning ordinances.
 Other states, like Michigan, have passed laws protecting the right to farm and the right to keep backyard chickens.